Noovolari/leapp/docs/plugins/plugins-development.md

 ###fetch
 - **`fetch`**`(url: string): any`

-  Retrieve the content of an URL.
+  Retrieve the content of a URL.
 Returns a promise for the URL

   | argument          | type |  description |
   | -------------------------- | --------- | --------|